 Steve has been an advocate for business, tourism and the hospitality industry in Oregon for more than 30 years.
 Steve began his trade association career with the Oregon Grocery Industry Association, serving as CEO for 16 years.
-He has served as lobbyist, chief operating officer, and is now in his current position as President & CEO of the Oregon Restaurant & Lodging Association (ORLA).
+He has served as lobbyist, chief operating officer, and as President & CEO of the Oregon Restaurant & Lodging Association (ORLA).
 Steve has been instrumental in developing strategies to assist and advance the prosperity of restaurant and lodging operations in Oregon.
 He has a keen sense of how policy, operations and profitability are interrelated, and uses his expertise in Salem and statewide on behalf of the hospitality industry.
 Steve serves on two non-profit coalitions – the Community Action to Reduce Substance Abuse (CARSA) and the Oregon Council on Problem Gambling, both dedicated to addiction treatment and prevention.
 Additionally, Steve serves on the Health Exchange’s Oregon Small Business Advisory Committee.
 SMcCoid@OregonRLA.org

 Contract Lobbyist, Balance Point Strategies

 Bill has been involved in the Oregon legislative and political system since 1989.
 From his earliest post as a legislative intern for now Congressman Greg Walden to his nearly 19 years with the Oregon Restaurant & Lodging Association, Bill’s experience includes interaction with all levels of government.
 He negotiates deals like no one else in the Capitol and is successful because he builds genuine relationships with people, stands behind his word, and advocates for common sense solutions.
 Bill’s affiliation with ORLA provides him insider’s access to participate in campaign strategy development, agency advocacy, and the legislative process.